spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 In VirtualBox, select the created VM and click **Start** to turn it on.
 The Edge Installer will bootstrap the Palette Edge installation onto the VM.

 Wait for the Edge Installer to complete copying content to the VM, which may take a few minutes.
-The VM will reboot by default upon completion.
+The VM will reboot upon completion.

 When the image below appears, right-click the VM, select **Stop**, and then click **Power Off** to turn it off before the reboot starts.